How A One-Woman IT Department Brought Modern Education Technology to a Rural School District

 When she came to Douglass ISD, Lisa says teachers had computers, but these workstations were stand-alone, so staff couldn’t even communicate with each other via email.
 Getting high-speed Internet in their rural location meant paying for a fiber line to run closer to the school, as there wasn’t one close previously.
 In order to support the iPads and new workstations they were purchasing, they increased their bandwidth every year, going from 2.8 to 80 mbps in just four years (currently, Lisa’s working to increase it to 100).

 Making a shift to more technology didn’t come without challenges.
-Parents were initially fearful that 1:1 computing would give students “an open conduit to the Internet,” said Lisa.
+Not only did she have to prove the importance of technology in education, but parents were initially fearful that 1:1 computing would give students “an open conduit to the Internet,” said Lisa.
 Key to garnering parental support was educating them on the benefits of giving every student a device, such as the flexibility to work both at home and at school, along with security measures that would keep them from roaming undesirable areas of the Internet.

-Hear from more IT leaders who have rolled out modern technology in their schools in this free downloadable eBook Education Technology in 2016.
+Hear from more IT leaders who have rolled out modern technology in their schools in this free downloadable eBook What IT Leaders Need to Know About Education Technology.

 Managing a growing network

 When her first shipment of iPads arrived on campus, Lisa said that although the devices were ready-to-go, issues connecting devices with switches made their rollout “a little bumpy.”
 Troubleshooting revealed a need to manually reconfigure the existing IT infrastructure.
-Management of new technology was also “a serious concern” with more and more devices to handle, and finding education device management software like Impero and GoGuardian helped.
+Management of new technology was also “a serious concern” with more and more devices to handle, and finding education device management software like Impero and GoGuardian helped and a network monitoring solution.

-Today the district’s IT infrastructure consists of over 350 Chromebooks, 200 workstations, 150 iPads, and a multitude of iOS systems, servers, switches, and routers.
+Today, the district’s IT infrastructure consists of over 350 Chromebooks, 200 workstations, 150 iPads, and a multitude of iOS systems, servers, switches, and routers.
 As they have bought more devices, Lisa said their “growth is just limited by money.
 And the amount that you can handle as is.”
 She continually watches to make sure they don’t come close to outgrowing the network, leaving room to expand as they go, and upping bandwidth when needed to support additional tech, because “nothing is worse than brand shiny devices that you can’t get on the Wi-Fi.”
+That's why it's important to have network monitoring for education.

 Positive results keeps everyone on-board